CookieJarApps/SmartCookieWeb-Desktop/README.md

 # SmartCookieWeb-Desktop

+**This project is currently on hold.
+In the short term, I plan to add Firefox Sync support to SmartCookieWeb for Android so you can share bookmarks, etc with a desktop browser.
+I'll eventually resume working on this when I have some more time.**

 SmartCookieWeb-Desktop is a web brower for PCs based on Wexond and designed to be as similar to SmartCookieWeb for Android as possible whilst still remaining suited to use with a mouse and keyboard.
 If you would like an identical experience, including the touchscreen-based UI, your best option is Anbox.

 # Setup